 Most waitlists have a limit of 20 spots.

-The first student on the waitlist will be the first to have the opportunity to register and so on.
+When a spot opens up on a waitlisted class, the first student on the waitlist will be the first to have the opportunity to register and so on.

 From the first class meeting forward, students will need an add code from the instructor to register for the class.
 Add codes will be issued by the instructors at their discretion.
 Instructors may use the waitlist order to issue add codes.